Fog Fetish

 In practice

-Expression is typically quiet and private.
+Expression is quiet, private and usually solitary.
 It tends to surface as:

-- a pull toward misty, foggy, or hazy landscapes and weather;
+- a pull toward misty, foggy or hazy weather, and a preference for being out in it;

-- enjoyment of imagery, film, and photography that feature heavy atmosphere;
+- enjoyment of photography, film and imagery built on heavy atmosphere;

-- fantasy that uses fog as a setting for mood, concealment, and anonymity.
+- fantasy that uses fog as a setting, valued for mood, concealment and anonymity rather than for anything the fog does.

 Psychology